hashgraph/hedera-services/platform-sdk/docs/core/signed-state-use.md

 # Signed State Use

 When using a `SignedState`, it is critically important to do so in a way that is thread safe and that does not cause improper use of the state's reference count.

-Failure to use a state object correctly is almost always fatal to a node.
+FAILURE TO USE STATE RESERVATIONS CORRECTLY IS ALMOST ALWAYS FATAL TO A NODE!

+While a state copy has a positive reference count, the state will not be deleted.
+Once all references on a state have been released, the state becomes eligible for asynchronous deletion, and will eventually be destroyed.
+Once all reservations on a state copy have been released, it is no longer thread safe to read, write, or otherwise do anything at all with that state copy.

 ## Rules